Add Assemblies & Sub-AssembliesFollow

 - As you receive a component/ingredient, you record its batch number.

 - The batch is tracked through the assembly process, enabling you to monitor every step along the way.
 For example, in the food and beverage industry, if you have an affected batch that you want to recall, then having the ability to track all of your components, allows you to have full control of the components used.
-In this instance, the customer will be able to see that the #h4 component that was part of the #beer4 assembly is affected, the business can then contact the suppliers and customers accordingly and recall the affected stock.
+For example if the 6WINEBOTTLE component product is batch tracked, the customer will be able to see that the 6WINEBOTTLE component that was part of the 24WINEBOTTLE assembly is affected, the business can then contact the suppliers and customers accordingly and recall the affected stock.

 - dedicated batch number, and